 Tagliatelle Alla Bolognese is a rich and satisfying meat and pasta dish.
 Super quick and easy to make this tagliatelle with bolognese sauce combination is perfect any night of the week for a fuss free meal.
-Saucy beef in a juicy sauce garnished with cheese and basil, yes please!
-This tagliatelle bolognese will soon be your family's favorite pasta!
+Saucy beef in a juicy sauce garnished with cheese and basil, combined with al dente pasta is an easy choice.
+This tagliatelle bolognese will soon be your loved by the whole family.

 The Slow Cooker Spaghetti Bolognese let's us set and forget in making a bolognese in the crockpot that can be paired with freshly cooked pasta.

 🤍 Recipe Highlights